Stevie Wonder: 1970s: Classic period

 In September 1970, at the age of 20, Wonder married Syreeta Wright, a songwriter and former Motown secretary.
 Wright and Wonder worked together on the next album, Where I'm Coming From (1971), Wonder writing the music, and Wright helping with the lyrics.
-Around this time, Wonder became interested in utilizing synthesizers after hearing albums by electronic group Tonto's Expanding Head Band.
 Wonder and Wright wanted to "touch on the social problems of the world", and for the lyrics "to mean something".
 The album was released at around the same time as Marvin Gaye's What's Going On.
 As both albums had similar ambitions and themes, they have been compared; in a contemporaneous review by Vince Aletti in Rolling Stone, Gaye's was seen as successful, while Wonder's was seen as failing due to "self-indulgent and cluttered" production, "undistinguished" and "pretentious" lyrics, and an overall lack of unity and flow.
 Also in 1970, Wonder co-wrote (and played numerous instruments on) the hit "It's a Shame" for fellow Motown act the Spinners.
 His contribution was meant to be a showcase of his talent and thus a weapon in his ongoing negotiations with Gordy about creative autonomy.
 Reaching his 21st birthday on May 13, 1971, Wonder allowed his Motown contract to expire.

-During this period, Wonder independently recorded two albums and signed a new contract with Motown Records.
-The 120-page contract was a precedent at Motown and gave Wonder a much higher royalty rate.
-He returned to Motown in March 1972 with Music of My Mind.
-Unlike most previous albums on Motown, which usually consisted of a collection of singles, B-sides and covers, Music of My Mind was a full-length artistic statement with songs flowing together thematically.
-Wonder's lyrics dealt with social, political, and mystical themes as well as standard romantic ones, while musically he began exploring overdubbing and recording most of the instrumental parts himself.
-Music of My Mind marked the beginning of a long collaboration with Tonto's Expanding Head Band (Robert Margouleff and Malcolm Cecil), and with lyricist Yvonne Wright.